Eton-Hu/Eton-Hu/README.md

 - 👋 Hi, I’m @Eton-Hu
-- 👀 I’m interested in automatic driving
+- 👀 I’m interested in AI, CV, automatic driving and etc.
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently learning Deep learning and CV
 //- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yitong.hu@outlook.com